 - 1. Redefine the business around medical conditions - 2.
 Choose the range and types of services provided based on excellence in value, both within and across locations - Deliver care at the right place - Separate providers and health plans - 3.
 Organize and manage around medically integrated practice areas - 4.
-Create a distinctive strategy in each practice area - Design care delivery value chains that enable these strategies and continually improve them - 6.
-Collect comprehensive results, methods, experience, and patient attributes for each practice area, covering the complete care cycle - Accumulate costs by practice area and value chain activity over the care cycle - Build the capability for single billing for cycles of care, and bundled pricing - Market services based on excellence, uniqueness, and results at the practice area level - Grow locally and geographically in areas of strength, using a medically integrated care delivery approach
+Create a distinctive strategy in each practice area - Design and implement processes and facilities that enable these strategies, and systematic approaches to improve them - 6.
+Collect comprehensive results, methods, experience, and patient attributes for each practice area, covering the complete care cycle - 7.
+Accumulate costs by practice area and activity over the care cycle - Build capability for single billing for cycles of care, and bundled pricing - 9.
+Market services based on excellence, uniqueness, and results - 10.
+Grow locally and geographically in areas of strength, using a medically integrated care delivery approach